Takeout Food Packaging: Why You Need to Make Smart Decisions at Your Restaurant

-Packaging is an ideal opportunity to market your restaurant brand.
-Include your company name or logo on the packaging so your brand is visible to anyone who sees it.
+At a bare minimum, you should be including your company name or logo on the packaging so that your brand is visible to anyone who sees it.

 But there are more opportunities here than just slapping some logos on a takeout box.

 As mentioned right at the beginning, packaging provides yet another touch point for customers to interact with your brand.
 Your food packaging shows customers what you care about and, by extension, what you don’t.